Pfizer says most tornado damage to North Carolina plant was to warehouse facility, not manufacturing lines - Local News 8

 (CNN) — Most of the damage from Wednesday’s tornado to a major Pfizer plant in North Carolina was to a warehouse facility, rather than areas that produce medicines, the drug giant said Friday.

-Pfizer said the plant, in Rocky Mount, supplies nearly 8% of all sterile injectable medicines used in US hospitals.
-A previous fact sheet had suggested that figure was more than 25%; Pfizer clarified Friday that the facility is responsible for manufacturing 25% of all the company’s sterile injectables.
-Products made at the plant include anesthesia, pain relievers, anti-infective drugs and other medicines.
+The company said it supplies about 8% of all sterile injectable medicines used in US hospitals, and this plant, in Rocky Mount, accounts for a quarter of that.
+A previous fact-sheet had suggested that the Rocky Mount plant itself was responsible for more than 25% of all sterile injectables used in US hospitals.

+Drug shortages experts are worried the natural disaster may exacerbate an already historic crisis in access to medicines in the US.

+Bourla said Friday that the company’s top priority is minimizing supply disruptions, and pledged that “no American will feel the lack of medicines” in hospitals.

 The company said the warehouse facility stores raw materials, packaging supplies and finished medicines waiting to receive quality assurance.
-Pfizer’s chief executive, Albert Bourla, added in prepared remarks that crews are on site working to restore power and to assess the structural integrity of the buildings.
+Bourla said that crews are on site working to restore power and to assess the structural integrity of the buildings.

 Pfizer said it’s working to move products to other nearby sites for storage and to find ways to replace damaged raw materials and supplies, and is looking at alternative manufacturing locations in the US and internationally, both through its own sites and through partners.
 Bourla said that facilities under consideration include one in Sanford, North Carolina.